babyloniaapp/docs/logs.md

 <hr/>

+05.11.22 – Today the Lottery UI is getting linked with the contract, we almost a week away from the first preview.<br/>
+05.11.22 – Soon we publish the vesting contracts for the BABY token.<br/>

+---

 01.11.22 – Team is working with new UI dev to remake the lottery UI, work is in progress.<br/>

 ---